anh-nguyen-98/introduction-to-javascript/Names, Types and Binding.md

 ```

-- JavaScript is both implicitly typed.
+- JavaScript is both implicitly typed and explicitly typed depending on the values.

-*4. Are some variables mutable while others are immutable?*
+## Mutability(#mutability)

 - All JavaScript primitive types define immutable values.
 Primitive types include:
     * Boolean